 Australia is ready to meet this increase in demand.
 Researchers are developing value-added systems to meet the needs of the renewable energy sector and the electric car market.
 In the works right now is the development of rare earth alloys and permanent magnets to replace the inefficient ones in the market now.
 Additionally, they are working on producing a concentrate which separates rare earth minerals so they can be used individually, should the need arise.

 Invest in the future

 Australia is making strides in being the way of the future.
 It is looking to supply global renewable energy demand, while also creating innovative products and processes to improve existing operations.
 Given global tensions surrounding China and their monopoly on the rare earth market, Australia can capitalize now.
 Collaboration and funding from foreign businesses and investors will only speed up the inevitable success.

 Excited by the opportunities in Australia’s rare earth minerals industry?
 Ready to contribute to the future of the world’s energy, technology, and transportation sectors?
 Looking for more information on what’s to come?
 Reach out to our team at Biz Latin Hub.
-We can provide you with a personalized strategic plan and assistance in back-office services to ensure a smooth transition into the market.
+We can provide you with assistance in back-office services to ensure a smooth transition into the market.
 Contact us here with questions or interest.